Internal control and financial reporting

 The Board’s responsibility for internal governance and control is regulated in the Swedish Companies Act, the Annual Accounts Act and the Swedish Corporate Governance Code.
 The Annual Accounts Act requires that the company, each year, describes its system for internal control and risk management with respect to financial reporting.
 The Board bears the overall responsibility for financial reporting and its working procedures regulate the internal division of work between the Board and its committees.

 The Audit Committee has the important task of preparing the Board’s work to assure the quality of financial reporting.
-This preparation work includes issues relating to internal control and regulation compliance, control of recognized values, estimations, assessments and other activities that may impact the quality of the financial statements.
-The Committee has charged the company’s auditors with the task of specifically examining the degree of compliance in the company with the rules for internal control, both general and detailed.
+This preparation work includes issues relating to internal control and regulation compliance, control of recognized values, estimations, assessments and other activities that may impact the quality of the financial reports.
+The Committee has charged the company’s auditor with the task of specifically examining the degree of compliance in the company with the rules for internal control, both general and detailed.

 Financial reporting to the Board

 The Board’s working procedures stipulate which reports and information of a financial nature are to be submitted to the Board at each scheduled meeting.
 The President, together with the Chairman, ensures that the Board receives the reports required to enable the Board to continuously assess the company’s and Group’s financial position.
 Detailed instructions specifically outline the types of reports that the Board is to receive at each meeting.

 For a number of years now, Essity has used a shared reporting system for financial reports.
 An increasing number of units within Essity are also introducing the same accounting system based on a common IT platform.

 Accounting and reporting for several units are, to a certain extent, conducted in Shared Service Centers.
 Reporting is therefore more efficient and uniform.

 External financial reporting